A Puglia photography journey: 87 photos that will inspire you to visit Puglia, Italy

 Only a few UNESCO heritage sites come close to the ancient city of Petra in terms of mysterious, ancient structures.

-The charm that defines Petra is realized by ancient temples, carved out of red-rose sandstone, and despite the crowds, it’s one of the most exhilarating things to see on a Jordan itinerary.
+The charm that defines Petra is realised by ancient temples, carved out of red-rose sandstone, and despite the crowds, it’s one of the most exhilarating things to see on a Jordan itinerary.

 Downtown Amman has no shortage of rustic, narrow laneways, bustling bazaars, the characteristic smell of fresh herbs & spices, and the most impressive points of interest – a true delight to any curious wanderer.